Marquise tanzanite Oval Signet

 - Tiffany & Co became Tanzanite’s main distributor in 1968, naming this blue-violet gem after the country it came from.
 Launching a major adversing campaign to promote this new stone, Tanzanite quickly became a sensation, famed for its vivid colours and high clarity!

 - Tanzanite is pleochroic which means, if you tilt Tanzanite you’ll see three distinct colours in three crystal directions.
 This shifting of colours has been thought to facilitate higher consciousness and perception, helping an individual to compare how one lives and how one could choose to live more mindfully.
 Those who wear Tanzanite are thought to become aware of their purpose.

 - Due to the short supply of this beautiful gemstone, tanzanite is also known as the 'gemstone of a generation' because, for the next generation, new tanzanites will no longer be in circulation.

 - The gemstone for a 24th anniversary, some believe Tanzanite can preserve youthfulness.

 Did you know?
-You can customise many of our pieces with your choice of stone, including Tanzanite.
+You can personalise many of our pieces with your choice of stone, including tanzanite.
 Shop and customise your piece here or contact us to talk about incorporating tanzanite into your unique, handmade heirloom.